University of New England (Australia): 2020s

 In 2020, the University of New England was impacted by the COVID-19 pandemic.
 Early in the year, the university became a potential exposure site, and students and faculty underwent viral tests.
 In September of that year, a staff restructuring was announced, with the goal of saving $20 million annually in wage costs and preparing the university for future opportunities, at the expense of 100 positions.

 Campuses and buildings

-The University of New England is on several sites in Armidale.
+The University is on several sites in Armidale.
 The northern campus is five kilometres to the northwest of the city centre, in a rural and bushland setting.
 Part of this campus includes the original property presented by T R Forster to the University of Sydney for the establishment of a University College.
 This property comprised the old homestead, 'Booloominbah', with several other buildings and 74 hectares of land.
 Since the original gift, other benefactors have presented properties to the university, whose Armidale site now comprises some 260 hectares.